punkave/best-practices/html.md

 ## Tables

+HTML tables should be exclusively used for tabular data, such as usage reports or structured information (see example).
+They should not be used for layout.

 Use the `scope` attribute to identify if a table header is a row or column header.
 Always use a descriptive `caption` and "visually hide" it if necessary for the design.

 ```html